Target Costing Approach to Pricing:

 - Breaks down barriers between departments.

-- Implementation enhances employee
+- Implementation enhances employee awareness and empowerment.

 - Foster partnerships with suppliers.